bgstack15/irfan/usr/share/irfan/docs/README.txt

 Irfanview 4.42 and all plugins http://www.irfanview.com/download_sites.htm

 ###License
-Irfanview is closed-source.
-Everything else is either GPL or CC-BY-SA.
+Irfanview is closed-source (freeware).
+Everything else is either GPL or CC-BY-SA4.0.

+###Credits
+Icon derived from a source at http://www.onlinewebfonts.com/icon, licensed CC BY 3.0

 ###Bugs
 The font is weird in the dialogs, but is still mostly usable.
 This bug is not present when using wine 1.3.33 in PlayOnLinux, but I was not able to reproduce the effect with wine 1.8, because I don't know what I'm doing.